cockroachdb/docs/cockroachcloud/upgrade-policy.md

 [Major version releases](../releases/) contain new functionality and potentially backward-incompatible changes to CockroachDB (for example, v20.2.x → v21.1.x).

-When a new major version is available, [CockroachCloud Admins](console-access-management.html#console-admin) will be able to [start an upgrade directly from the CockroachCloud Console](upgrade-to-v21.1.html) for clusters using the paid version of {{ site.data.products.dedicated }}. {{ site.data.products.serverless }} clusters are subject to automatic upgrades to the latest supported major version.
+When a new major version is available, [CockroachCloud Admins](console-access-management.html#console-admin) will be able to [start an upgrade directly from the {{ site.data.products.db }} Console](upgrade-to-v21.1.html) for clusters using the paid version of {{ site.data.products.dedicated }}. {{ site.data.products.serverless }} clusters are subject to automatic upgrades to the latest supported major version.

 ### Support downgrade for older CockroachDB versions